ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 - Could you share with us what makes you so passionate about design?

 #### Can you tell us Why we should hire you?

+    Because I'm a good fit for this position.

+    Well, you're looking for someone who's immediately available to handle a full set of accounting for your subsidiary companies.
+    With my years of working experience as an Accounts Assistant, I'm familiar with the job and am ready to take charge any time.

+    Also, it sounds to me that you need an Accounting Executive who coordinates with overseas offices based mainly in Singapore.
+    As a Singaporean who has been living and working in Hong Kong for 3 years, I'm probably the ideal person to do that.

+    I also have a good command of written and spoken English and Chinese, and have been able to develop solid communication and interpersonal skills through my customer service experience in Singapore.
+    I'm also able to work under pressure and within time limits.

+    So I'm confident I would be a valuable addition to your team.

+    I understand their needs and their wants.

 - Interviwers want to see skill sets that:
   - match their requirements
   - do you have the chemistry that they're looking for?